Gro Harlem Brundtland

 Educated as a physician, Brundtland joined the Labour Party and entered the government in 1974 as Minister of the Environment.
-She became the first female Prime Minister of Norway on 4 February 1981, but left office on 14 October 1981; she returned as Prime Minister on 9 May 1986 and served until 16 October 1989.
+She became the first female prime minister of Norway on 4 February 1981, but left office on 14 October 1981; she returned as prime minister on 9 May 1986 and served until 16 October 1989.
 She finally returned for her third term on 3 November 1990.
-From 1981 to 1992 she was leader of the Labour Party.
-After her surprise resignation as Prime Minister in 1996, she became an international leader in sustainable development and public health, and served as Director-General of the World Health Organization and as UN Special Envoy on Climate Change from 2007 to 2010.
+After her surprise resignation as prime minister in 1996, she became an international leader in sustainable development and public health, and served as director-general of the World Health Organization and as UN special envoy on Climate Change from 2007 to 2010.
 She is also deputy chair of The Elders and a former vice-president of Socialist International.

 Brundtland belonged to the moderate wing of her party and supported Norwegian membership in the European Union during the 1994 referendum.
-As Prime Minister Brundtland became widely known as the "mother of the nation."
+As prime minister, Brundtland became widely known as the "mother of the nation".
 Brundtland received the 1994 Charlemagne Prize, and has received many other awards and recognitions.